viktorvan/viktorvan.github.io/_posts/2019-03-12-domain-modeling-with-fsharp.markdown

 Let's try with F#.

 We will start out by defining a bunch of types.
 Quite a lot of them actually, but one great thing about F# is how lightweight the type syntax is.
-Most of the types will just be one-liners.

 Let's start with creating some basic constrained types to prevent users from creating invalid values:
 ```fsharp